canvasxyz/canvas/docs/6-advanced.md

 }
 ```

 The ephemeral session key is a regular Ed25519 or Secp256k1 keypair generated and managed by the signer, defined in the `SessionSigner` interface.

-We may add a couple of other types of keypairs here in the future, to make on-chain verification of Canvas actions easier.
+Its public key is included in the session, as a `did:key` URI.
+(We may add a couple of other formats for ephemeral session keys in the future, that can be verified on-chain.)

-The session `data` type is unique to each Signer class, and includes the particular signature format, as well as any other metadata used to generate the signature (e.g. some signers require nonces, domain identifiers, or other information).
+The session `data` type is unique to each Signer class, and includes the particular signature format, as well as any other metadata used to generate the signature - e.g. some signers require nonces, domain identifiers, or other information.

 ## Validating custom action schemas using IPLD

-By default, Canvas apps will accept any IPLD value as the argument to an action (this includes valid JSON and CBOR values).
+By default, Canvas apps will accept any IPLD value as the argument to an action (this includes valid JSON and CBOR values, as those are subsets of IPLD).

 It's up to each action handler to validate its `args` and throw an error if they're invalid.